solo-io/solo-cop/workshops/gloo-mesh-demo/README.md

 2. Refresh the Online Boutique webpage.
 You should see an error with message "RBAC: access denied"

-3. Add AccessPolicies to explicitly allow traffic from the frontend to the backend apis
+3. Add AccessPolicies to explicitly allow traffic between the microservices in the backend-apis namespace and also from web-team workspace to the backend-apis-team workspace.
+As you can see, these policies can be very flexible.

 ```yaml
 kubectl --context ${MGMT} apply -f - <<'EOF'